Have you been charged with Petit Theft in Miami?

-Although petit theft (sometimes referred to as petty theft) is considered a minor crime it does come with some penalties if a theft lawyer is not obtained and an individual consequently is found guilty of the charge.
+Although petit theft (sometimes referred to as petty theft) is considered a minor crime it does come with some penalties if a petit theft lawyer is not obtained and an individual consequently is found guilty of the charge.

 Petit theft in Miami, Florida is either filed as a misdemeanor of the first degree or a second-degree misdemeanor.
-In order for an individual to be charged with petit theft as a second degree misdemeanor the value of the property that was stolen has to be worth less then $100.
+In order for an individual to be charged with petit theft as a second degree misdemeanor the value of the property that was stolen has to be worth less than $100.
 If the value of the property is worth more then $100 then the petit theft will be charged as a misdemeanor of the first degree.
 An individual can also be charged with a misdemeanor of the first degree for petty theft if they already have a prior conviction.

 - Employee testimony from the establishment/business where the petit theft occurred

 - Testimony from other shoppers that were in the place of business during the time of the petty theft

 - The petty theft may have been caught on camera, which could be used as evidence

 - Admission statements made by the defendant during the time of the arrest

 What Are The Penalties for Petty Theft in Miami?

 With the proper defense, petit theft can be very difficult for a prosecutor to prove as he or she is going to have to prove beyond a reasonable doubt that an individual stole property with the intent to steal.
 If the defendant is found guilty of a petit theft charge a quality Florida petit theft lawyer may be able to explore alternative penalties to jail time such as:

 - Withholding of adjudication